-At its core, Polygravity is a highly scalable, high security, real-time double-entry bookkeeping system: It records and notarizes transactions between two parties, and puts transaction data into the private blockchain of each party where data becomes immutable.
+Polygravity's products are built on top of a protocol stack called PolyXchange.
+At its core, PolyXchange is a highly scalable, high security, real-time double-entry bookkeeping system: It records and notarizes transactions between two parties, and puts transaction data into the private blockchain of each party where data becomes immutable.
 Everything can be transacted, be that conventional fiat currency, cryptocurrency, data, rights to physical assets, etc. as long as it is traded against another value (e.g. usage of a telecommunications network against fiat currency).

-Polygravity's transaction system consists of three different protocols that come together to enable the perfect digital transaction:
+PolyXchange consists of three different protocols that come together to form the perfect digital transaction system:

 The PSDP is quantum computing proof and DDoS hardened due to a highly modular system architecture.
 Encryption modules can easily be exchanged by every transacting party individually to allow for adaptation to new and evolving system threats.